-Home > News & events > Continuing conversations about mental health after Mental Health Awareness Week
+Home > News and Events > Continuing conversations about mental health after Mental Health Awareness Week

 The mental health implications caused by Covid-19 have been called “a second pandemic”.
 In the last year we have seen a rise in unemployment, social isolation and economic uncertainty